 Humanity finds itself inhabiting a world that is the place of restraint for untold numbers of malevolent spirits, all of whom hate God and desire to destroy mankind.
-John Ritenbaugh reiterates that our human nature reflects these spirits' attitudes, and the only way to overcome it is through God's creating a new heart in us by His Spirit.
+John Ritenbaugh reiterates that our human nature reflects these spirits' attitudes, and th. . .

 Much of a Christian's judgment will be based on his interactions with people—many different kinds of people.
 Enter tact and diplomacy, two necessary tools in the task of getting along.
 We need to use them like seasoned diplomats.

-James' exhortation about the use of our tongues seems to stop with James 3:12.
-However, the rest of the chapter provides additional wisdom on controlling our speech.
+James' exhortation about the use of the tongue seems to stop with James 3:12.
+However, the rest of the chapter provides more wisdom on controlling our speech.

 John Ritenbaugh, commenting on some euphemisms appearing in the news this week concerning President Obama's birth certificate, quotes a Hawaiian Congressman who accuses Barak Obama of "fibbing," softening the effects of this deliberate deception.. . .